bonitasoft/bonita-doc/md/bdm-access-control.md

 ### III - Instances protection

-Instance protection is not supported as a part of the BDM Access Control feature.
-However it is still possible to solve most use cases using the [rest-api authorizations](rest-api-authorization.md).
+To grant access to specific instances of business objects, you will need to use [rest-api authorizations](rest-api-authorization.md).
 Following is a step by step guide on how to realize one such (simple) use case:

 ::: info
-The method shown in the example below is not a new 7.7 feature, it is present in the Community version since 7.0 ( although the location of the files and the push/pull procedure changed in 7.6.0).
+The example below accounts for a specific way to use a method introduced in Bonita 7.0, and updated in Bonita 7.6.
 It allows to protect the bdm instances by limiting the access to the BDM query requests that retrieve the object instances rather than to the instances themselves.
+Note that it is available starting from the Community version.
 :::

 **Scenario:**